Harrisonburg’s P.A.T.H. – Pledge Affirming Trusted Hospitality

 Participating businesses can display the PATH symbol at their business and on social media.
 (Window cling versions are available at the Hardesty-Higgins Visitor Center.)

 The City of Harrisonburg is aware of public concern regarding COVID-19, however, we remain open and welcoming to visitors at this time.
 We encourage you to please support our local businesses small and large as much as you safely can.

 At this time, most Harrisonburg restaurants and microbreweries are open and physical distance is required.
 Non-essential retail may also open.
-Gatherings are limited to no more than 250 people.
-The full guidelines can be found here: https://www.governor.virginia.gov/media/governorvirginiagov/governor-of-virginia/pdf/Forward-Virginia-Phase-Three-Guidelines.pdf
+Gatherings are limited to no more than 50 people (with some exceptions).
+The full state guidelines can be found here.
+The Harrisonburg gathering restrictions can be found here.

 - Social distancing of 6 feet continues

-- Gatherings of up to 250 individuals are permitted.
+- Gatherings (public and private) of up to 50 individuals are permitted.

 - Restaurants are open with physical distancing required, bars are closed.

 - Gyms and fitness centers can re-open indoor facilities, but are limited to 75% capacity or 1000 individuals (whichever is less)

 - Indoor and outdoor swimming pools open at 75% capacity; physical distancing required.